Domestic travel, airline hubs the latest hit as coronavirus curbs tighten

 “What we have to do is take care of the institutions and people’s livelihoods, the soft capital, so that we can restart effectively in a timely way when the time comes.”

-The UAE, home to major carriers Emirates and Etihad Airways, will suspend all passenger flights and airport transit for two weeks to help rein in the virus, state news agency WAM said.
+Ratings agency Moody’s estimated global capacity would fall by 25% to 35% this year, assuming the spread of the virus slowed by the end of June.

-The decision takes effect in 48 hours, it added, although cargo and emergency evacuation flights were exempted.
+The UAE, home to major carriers Emirates and Etihad Airways, said it would suspend all passenger flights and airport transit for two weeks to help rein in the virus.

-Emirates, one of the world’s biggest long-haul airlines, said on Sunday it would stop nearly all passenger flights this week and cut staff wages as much as half as the virus hits demand.
+The decision takes effect in 48 hours, it added, with cargo and emergency evacuation flights exempted.
+Emirates said on its website it would temporarily suspend all passenger services for two weeks starting March 25 due to the government directive.

 Singapore Airlines Ltd (SIAL.SI) had been planning to halve its international capacity before the Asian city-state banned entry or transit by short-term visitors on Sunday.